 Mascot Chicago Bulls

-Francesco Tinto, VP and CIO for Kraft Foods Groups, began his new role in October 2012, upon the separation of the former Kraft Foods into two companies, Kraft Foods Group and Mondelēz International.
+Francesco Tinto is the global CIO at Kraft Heinz Company.
 Prior to his current position, Tinto was VP of information systems for the Americas for Kraft Foods.
 His responsibilities included leading the North American and Latin American IS organizations as well as the sales and marketing systems global centers of expertise.
 Prior to this role, he was IS VP for sales, customer service and logistics, marketing, R&D and B2B systems worldwide.